CMU-313/CMU-313.github.io/assignments/HW5.md

 You should also evaluate your machine learning model considering fairness issues.
 You will evaluate the performance of your model with a specific target fairness strategy in mind, and if you are unhappy with the fairness of the model, you will come up with thresholds that you feel the model must meet before you would feel comfortable using it.

 Based on your findings, you should recommend one of three options.
-You might feel that the Model is good enough to deploy as is, you might recommend specific changes before you deploy, or you might recommend it not be deployed at all.
+You might feel that the model is good enough to deploy as is, you might recommend specific changes before you deploy, or you might recommend it not be deployed at all.

 Submit this report as a PDF via Gradescope.